Welcome to today's edition of the Rush 24-7 podcast.

 The White House is ours.

-Traditionally, we've owned all of this.
+It's traditionally we've owned all of these.

-It must be that we're losing because there's cheating going on.
+It must be that we're losing because there's cheating going on, hanging chadge of voting machines or what have you.

 Mainstream media is the same way.

-Mainstream media has they're probably we're proud to be out of touch.
+Mainstream media has, they're probably, we're proud to be out of touch.

 We're proud to be in this industry that's probably one of the most vilified because our work is important.

-We have to do what we know is what they are right now is still trying to prove to themselves that they can bend and shape public opinion, like they used to be able to do in their monopoly days.
+Where they are right now is still trying to prove to themselves that they can bend and shape public opinion like they used to be able to do in their Monopoly days.

 And they also have their own agenda too.

-But it's they're looking very simple to understand.
+But they're, look, fairly simple to understand.

 As far as Hattie McDaniel and so forth, yeah, she got an Oscar.

-But uh take a look at how in the glory days of George Clooney's Hollywood, take a look at how blacks were portrayed in the movies.
+But take a look at how in the glory days of George Clooney's Hollywood, take a look at how blacks were portrayed in the movies.

-They were servants, maids, now they're pimps.
+They were servants, maids.

-Now, I mean, I did have you seen Crash.
+Now, I mean, have you seen Crash?

 You really ought to see that movie.

-I I uh I watched on DVD about two weeks ago.
+I watched on DVD about two weeks ago.

 I said, I know I've seen it.